amaankhan02/maplejuice/README.md

     * Represents `T_GOSSIP` (the gossip period, i.e., the number of seconds between gossip heartbeats).
     * Represented in milliseconds
     * type: integer
-* `-t`
-    * boots program in `TEST` mode.
-    * The argument after `-t` reprsents the Message Drop Probability.
-By default the value is 0, but if you wish to drop UDP packets on the receiving end, you can pass an `integer` between 0 and 100 representing the probability (percentage) of dropping a packet.
-    * Test mode, along with the message drop probability, adds additional logging that was used in the report section to find various metrics.

 ## Details
 * The introducer & leader is always VM1.
 However, this can be changed in the `config.go` by changing the `INTRODUCER_LEADER_VM` variable